Why Harn?

 Pipeline composition

 Pipelines are the unit of composition.
-They can extend each other, override steps, and be imported across files.
-This gives you a natural way to structure multi-stage agent workflows:
+They can extend each other, override steps, and be imported across files, which keeps multi-stage agent workflows readable:

 pipeline analyze(task) {